wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

      <summary>Tuning Solution</summary><br>

-In this particular example, for a setpoint of 1000, values of :math:`K_v = 0.0075` and :math:`K_p = 0.1`  will produce very good results.
+In this particular example, for a setpoint of 300, values of :math:`K_v = 0.0075` and :math:`K_p = 0.1`  will produce very good results.
 Other setpoints should work nearly as well too.

 .. raw:: html

    </details> <br>

 In general, this technique should have a much larger range of :math:`K_p` and :math:`K_d` values which produce reasonable results.
 Additionally, you should not have to use a non-zero :math:`K_i` at all.
-For these reasons, and others that will be presented later, feedforward is recommended over :math:`K_i`.

 PID Control Software Implementation
 -----------------------------------